srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### Calculate the Network's Memory Needs

-First, we need to calculate how much memory this network will need.
+To create the network we first need to calculate how much memory it will need.
 Obviously, this depends on many different parameters, such as number of layers, number of nodes per layer, the size of the filter in a convolutional layer, etc.

 ```c